 Do you normally make New Year’s resolutions or goals?
 What about a word of the year?

 Making goals gives me a feeling of accomplishment, but I admit that I’m actually pretty bad at following through with them.
-It seems like something always gets in the way to derail me.
-I love the idea of the new year being fresh with no mistakes in it yet (thanks
+It seems like something always gets in the way to derail me!
+I love the idea of the new year being fresh with no mistakes in it yet (thanks Anne of Green Gables, lol).

 Since goals haven’t worked out for me, I thought I’d give a “word” a try for this new year.